21 Cancer-Fighting Foods To Naturally Lower Your Risk Of Breast & Lung Cancer

 Oysters make the perfect cancer-fighting appetizer.
 Along with other shellfish, they're a great source of zinc, which is important for overall immune functioning.
 Research shows that this mineral may help fight lung cancer by inducing apoptosis (programmed cell death) of lung cancer cells and boosting the effectiveness of the common chemotherapy drug docetaxel.
 Both zinc-containing foods and zinc supplements may help.

-Here's a reason to embrace garlic breath: A population-based study found that people who consumed raw garlic at least twice a week reduced their risk of lung cancer by 44 percent.
+Here's a reason to embrace garlic breath: A population-based study found that people who consumed raw garlic at least twice a week significantly reduced their risk of lung cancer.
 And yes, raw garlic seems to be key, since the garlic's allyl sulfur compounds are believed to be responsible for its benefits and they are greatly decreased when exposed to heat.
 These compounds may work, in part, by turning on cancer-suppressing genes in the body, inhibiting angiogenesis (blood vessel growth) and repairing DNA.

 7. Red onions